AdriQD/attentionQST/README.md

 # attentionQST

-This repo contains all the codes used throughout the experiments for the realization of the article "Enhancing general quantum state tomography via attention-based neural networks".
-Link at:
+This repo contains all the codes used in the numerical experiments for the article "Enhancing general quantum state tomography via attention-based neural networks".

 In this project, we carry out a quantum state tomography task (QST) with an hybrid protocol, that combines a pre-procesing step and a deep learning post-processing step.